 With their unique pattern composition and symmetric designs, medallion vintage rugs have grown quite popular recently.
 These pieces can bring a flavor of the oriental into any room, no matter how simple.
-Browse through our selection of Turkish medallion rugs, and you'll be sure to find one that perfectly suits your tastes!

 More About Medallion Rugs